IndirasM/ts-hmmer/README.md

 After cloning the initial run requires `npm ci` to install the required dependencies.

-To run a complete workflow, run `npm run start <read-length> <input-file>`.
+To run a complete workflow, run `npm run start <mode> <input-file>`.
-At the moment ir requires data to be in `data/` folder.
+All the outputs of the application will be placed in the `output` folder.
+The `Split` mode will create subfolders for `sequences` and `models` as it can require a large amount of files to be created and in that case they become hardly readable.

 Arguments are accepted in order:
-  -Read length - main read length of the file provided -Input file - input file which should be handled
+  -Mode - enter the number of the mode that you'd like the application to run in -Input file - input file which should be handled.
+Some modes accept multiple files if required.